markd2/SwiftUIPlay/questions.md

 * [ ] Why didn't having a UIImage as a @State in the PhotoView, and assigning that image in a network callback work (triggering a refresh of the world).
+* [ ] overriding alignment guide via computeValue: only with custom layout guides?
+      (example in chapter 4 works great with a custom layout guide, didn't have an effect when using VerticalAlignment.center)

 ==================================================
 # Property Wrappers seen